alexgabel/LiePaper/README.md

-# Cartan: Type-II Neural Symmetry Detection with Lie Theory
+# Cartan: Neural Symmetry Detector with Latent Lie Algebras

-Cartan learns and applies Lie-symmetric transformations to images, pairing an encoder–decoder with a learned generator and a small t-network to estimate transformation parameters.
+Cartan is a framework for Neural Symmetry Detection in PyTorch.
+It uses an encoder–decoder style architecture to (1) determine a symmetry generator and (2) estimate transformation magnitudes in order to find geometric relationships in data.
 It supports MNIST- or Galaxy10-style grayscale inputs out of the box.

 See our paper for more details: https://www.nature.com/articles/s41598-025-17098-8